Herbie Collins: Captain

 On the return trip to Australia, the Australian team stopped in South Africa for a short tour.
 Due to illness, captain Warwick Armstrong was unable to take part in any of the matches and as a result Collins was appointed captain in his place.
 The first two Tests were drawn but Australia won the third Test and the series at Cape Town.
 In the second Test of the series, Collins scored a remarkable double century (203) on the matting pitch at the Old Wanderers ground in Johannesburg, unearthing a range of shots he had rarely used.
 With Gregory, who scored 119, the pair put on a partnership of 209 in 85 minutes, destroying the South African bowling.
 In six matches played, Collins scored 548 runs, including two centuries at an average of 60.88.

-The next international visitors to Australia were the English team of 1924–1925, under the captaincy of Arthur Gilligan.
+The next international visitors to Australia were the English team of 1924–25, under the captaincy of Arthur Gilligan.
 In the First Test at Sydney, Collins opened the batting and scored 114.
-Batting with a young Victorian in his début Test, Bill Ponsford, Collins was confident enough to shelter him from the brilliant swing bowling of Maurice Tate.
+Batting with a young Victorian in his début Test, Bill Ponsford, Collins sheltered him from the brilliant swing bowling of Maurice Tate.
 Ponsford went on to make a century (110) on début.
-Ponsford later said "I was most grateful for Herbie taking [Tate's bowling] until I was settled in.
+Ponsford later said, "I was most grateful for Herbie taking [Tate's bowling] until I was settled in.
 I doubt I would have scored a century but for his selfless approach."
 In the Second Test at Melbourne, chasing 600, the English pair of Jack Hobbs and Herbert Sutcliffe batted throughout the third day for an unbroken partnership of 283.
-Before play commenced the next day, Collins said to his profligate leg spinner, "You're going straight on to get Hobbs if we're to have a chance".
+Before play commenced the next day, Collins said to Mailey, his leg spinner, "You're going straight on to get Hobbs if we're to have a chance".
 The first ball of the day, Mailey bowled a full toss.
 Collins moved the field, leaving a gap in the offside field.
-The next ball was another full toss and Hobbs, looking to hit it into the gap, missed it all ends up and was bowled for 154.
+The next ball was another full toss and Hobbs, looking to hit it into the gap, missed it and was bowled for 154.

-The Adelaide Test was a thriller with England needing 27 runs to win the Test with two wickets in hand.
+The Adelaide Test was a thriller with England needing 27 runs to win with two wickets in hand.
 Collins, ever the gambler, threw the ball once again to Mailey, who was not known for his accuracy or containment.
 The gamble paid off with Mailey dismissing Tich Freeman and Gregory removing Gilligan at the other end to win the Test by eleven runs and secure The Ashes.
 Australia won the series four Tests to one.
 During the Adelaide Test, Collins was approached by a "well known racing identity" who offered him £100 to throw the match.
 Collins rejected the approach and suggested to teammate Arthur Mailey that they throw the visitor down the stairs.